tardyp/hyper_sh/README.rst

 As Hyper is (loosly) based on the docker-api, we can re-use docker-compose and docker-py, but hack out the network part to use the authentication stuff from hyper

+POC
+===

+This project is more a PoC.
+Some features of docker-compose are not working

+- Networking configuration
+- container re-creation (they need to be removed, and the created again)

 How to use
 ===========